-Compliance with market operating rules
+Enforcing compliance with market operating rules

-- The market and member surveillance divisions refer any breaches of LME's operating rules to the Enforcement division.
-The Enforcement division investigate and prosecute any breaches.
-LME is required to notify the FSA of certain events.
-During the assessment period LME took disciplinary actions in relation to nine breaches of the LME rulebook. - The FSA has no information that would cause it to suspect or conclude that LME has not been meeting its obligations to enforce compliance with its operating rules. - 39 On the basis of information available to ASIC and information provided by LME and the FSA, ASIC is satisfied LME has adequate arrangements for enforcing compliance with its operating rules.
+The market and member surveillance divisions refer any breaches of LME's operating rules to the Enforcement division.
+The Enforcement division investigate and prosecute any rule breaches.
+During the assessment period, LME took disciplinary action in relation to nine breaches of the LME rulebook, none of which involved any of the three Australian participants.

+37 The FSA has no information that would cause it to suspect or conclude that LME has not been meeting its obligations to enforce compliance with its operating rules.

+38 On the basis of information available to ASIC and information provided by LME and the FSA, ASIC is satisfied LME has adequate arrangements for enforcing compliance with its operating rules.